Anntey/fraud_detection/README.md

 __Data__: 591 000 online payment transactions and 144 000 associated identities

-__Task__: predict the probability that an online transaction is fraudulent
+__Task__: predict the probability that an identity has fraudulent transactions

 __Evaluation__: area under the ROC curve